Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

-As time went on other major manufacturers saw what Martin was doing and wanted to make their own dreadnought guitars.
+As time went on, other major manufacturers saw what Martin was doing and wanted to make their own dreadnought guitars.
 Gibson joined in the fray quickly with its J series instruments, which debuted on the market in 1934.
 Gibson remains a major competitor in this market today.

 Bob Taylor founded Taylor guitars in 1974, and as the years have passed, his terrific and high-quality instruments have jumped into the number two position for US acoustic guitar manufacturing.

 From the very beginning, there were two tonewood recipes for building dreadnoughts, and these seemed to be magical to all.
-One recipe involved a mahogany body, and the other a rosewood body.
+One recipe involved a mahogany body, and the other had a rosewood body.
 Both major tonewood recipes also included a mahogany neck and a solid spruce top.

 Rosewood body guitars are not better than mahogany body guitars, but they are more expensive.